istio/istio.io/content/en/docs/ambient/getting-started/deploy-sample-app/index.md

 {{< image width="80%" link="./bookinfo-browser.png" caption="Bookinfo Application" >}}

-If you refresh the page, you should see the book reviews changing as the requests are distributed across different versions of the `reviews` service.
+If you refresh the page, you should see the book reviews and ratings changing as the requests are distributed across the different versions of the `reviews` service.

-## 4. Next steps
+## Next steps

-In the next section you'll enable ambient mode and learn how to secure and visualize the communication between the applications.
+[Continue to the next section](../secure-and-visualize/) to add the application to the mesh, and learn how to secure and visualize the communication between the applications.